Probiotics (Nutramax Proviable-DC) (great for digestive and gut health)

 They are, also, food hounds and will eat you out of house and home if you let them, and it is really important not to let them get overweight because it is a major contributor to any future back issues.

-Keeping your doxie fit and on a heathy diet is so important to their overall health.
-A good, high quality, made in the U.S.A. brand of dry dog food that is grain free, soy free, preservative free is recommended.
+Keeping your doxie fit and on a healthy diet is so important to their overall health.
+If choosing dry food, a good, high quality, made in the U.S.A. brand of dry dog food that is grain free, soy free, preservative free is recommended.
 Feed them approximately ¼ to ½ cup of food 2x daily depending on their activity level.
 Older doxies should definitely be fed about ½ cup total per day broken up into two feedings.

 Doxies love to snack, so peeling and cutting up small pieces of carrots and apples are a doxie’s favorite along with a quality brand of unsalted canned green beans which is a great filler to add to dog food to help keep their weight down.